 Where can I download CogNet?
 Use the links below.

-- WikTra, a transliteration tool used for building CogNet [github]
+You can also download WikTra, the Wiktionary-based transliteration tool used for building CogNet.

 How can I explore cognate data?
 Besides downloading the entire CogNet as a structured text file, you can also use the Linguarena website to display and browse (currently an older version of) cognate data interactively on a world map, as also shown in the figure above.